 Action RELATED POLICIES AND STANDARDS Timeframe Action Lead Action Support Status (through December 2021) and Recommendations 2.
-Housing Programs AND UTANDARDS Jourpoit 2.34 Housing Choice Voucher Education Implement a Housing Choice Voucher (Section 8) education program to share information about the program and available incentives with rental property owners and managers as well as training on avoiding discriminatory practices based on income or other protected classes.
+Housing Programs 2.23 Housing Choice Voucher Education Implement a Housing Choice Voucher (Section 8) education program to share information about the program and available incentives with rental property owners and managers as well as training on avoiding discriminatory practices based on income or other protected classes.
 Distribute this information to property owners and managers across the City, increasing marketing as needed in areas with a lower proportional number of voucher holders, to improve access to affordable housing in all areas of the City.
 When the waitlist for tenant-based vouchers is open, publicize the opportunity through the City's social media and/or other public information channels.
 The City will target education and outreach in areas of the city with a disproportionately low rate of voucher holders compared to the City overall in an effort to increase availability of voucher-accepting units in these areas and facilitate mobility opportunities for lower-income households throughout the City.
 Quantified Objective: 250 households; of these, Increase the supply of voucher-accepting units by 50 units to provide additional housing opportunities throughout the City Potential Funding Source: Affordable Housing Fund H-2-5 Annually for rental property owners/ managers; when waitlist is open for general public Development Services (Housing Division) The City's Code Enforcement Division held an annual training for rental property owners, which covers fair housing topics.
 SHRA, the entity implementing the Housing Choice Voucher program, has regularly attended and spoken at the training.
-In 2022, the City continued its partnership with CivicWell, which provided a CivicSpark fellow to assist with matters related to housing equity.
-In coordination with CivicSpark, the City created a Landlord Incentive Program providing cash bonuses to property owners renting to Housing Choice Vouchers holders and/or people experiencing homelessness.
-The program began in early 2022, and included extensive outreach to landlords, property managers, and real estate agents.
+In 2023, the City continued its partnership with CivicWell, which provided a CivicSpark fellow to assist with matters related to housing equity.
+In coordination with CivicSpark, the City created a Landlord Incentive Program providing cash bonuses to property owners renting to Housing Choice Vouchers holders and/or people experiencing homelessness, which ended in mid-2023.
+The program included extensive outreach to landlords, property managers, and real estate agents.
 Staff worked with SHRA to circulate information about the program to voucher holders actively seeking housing, in particular those where the payment standards align with publicized rents (primarily 3-5BD units).
-In 2022, the City paid \$300,326 to landlords and property managers to incentivize renting to 31 households that were homeless and/or had a Housing Choice Voucher.
-SHRA reported that the City's program improved landlord willingness to rent to voucher holders.
+In 2022, the City paid more than \$343,000 to landlords and property managers to incentivize renting to 50 households that were homeless and/or had a Housing Choice Voucher.
+SHRA reported that the City's program improved landlord willingness to rent to voucher holders. program waitlist was only available to specific populations with referrals from certain social services agencies in 2023.